Find a range of useful leaflets to view and download below. All leaflets are in PDF format.

 Your highway authority should be able to provide a copy of a small portion of its definitive map of public rights of way, but it may make a charge.

-Ordnance Survey maps that show public rights of way can be bought online, from bookshops or outdoor equipment shops but there may have been changes to the network since publication of the OS map, but these should be well marked.
+Ordnance Survey (OS) maps that show public rights of way can be bought online, from bookshops or outdoor equipment shops.
+However, there may have been changes to the network since publication of the OS map, but these should be well marked.

 What are 'green lanes' and can I ride on them?